-countries acceding to the European Union.
-The Commission decided that the change from A to H in the classification of those duty stations in Bulgaria and Romania under the mobility and hardship scheme should be applied with effect from 1 January 2008.
+Commission observed that the same treatment should be given to staff in these two countries acceding to the European Union.
+The Commission decided that the change from A to H in the classification of those duty stations in Bulgaria and Romania under the mobility and hardship scheme should be applied with effect from 1 January 2008.5

-- 11. During the deliberations by the Commission on the implications of the enlargement of the European Union on the operation of the mobility and hardship scheme, staff and management expressed concerns regarding the change in categorization, considering the differences in standards of living between some of the new H locations and the established ones.
-Although staff serving in H and A category duty stations were both ineligible for hardship allowance, the maintenance and expansion of the H category had implications for the mobility allowance at that time. - 12.
-It should be noted that, in reaching its decision to treat countries belonging to the European Union as group H duty stations, thereby excluding them from any assessment under the hardship scheme, the Commission considered that countries seeking membership to the European Union had to fulfil certain criteria, a fact that should be respected and recognized.
-In view of the high standards set by the European Union, the Commission, at its seventy-second session, in 2011, defined H category duty stations as headquarters and similarly designated locations where the United Nations has no development or humanitarian assistance programmes for that country, or locations in countries that are members of the European Union. - 13.
+- 10. During the deliberations by the Commission on the implications of the enlargement of the European Union on the operation of the mobility and hardship scheme, staff and management expressed concerns regarding the change in categorization, considering the differences in standards of living between some of the new H locations and the established ones.
+Although staff serving in H and A category duty stations were both ineligible for hardship allowance, the maintenance and expansion of the H category had implications for the mobility allowance at that time. - 11.
+It should be noted that, in reaching its decision to treat countries belonging to the European Union as group H duty stations, thereby excluding them from any assessment under the hardship scheme, the Commission considered that countries seeking membership to the European Union had to fulfil certain criteria, a fact that should be respected and recognized.6 In view of the high standards set by the European Union, the Commission, at its seventy-second session, in 2011, defined H category duty stations as headquarters and similarly designated locations where the United Nations has no development or humanitarian assistance programmes for that country, or locations in countries that are members of the European Union.7 - 12.
 In 2013, the Commission was once again requested to decide upon the hardship classification procedures that would be applied to Croatia once that country joined the European Union.
 The Commission recalled its earlier decisions following the accession of new member countries to the European Union in 2004 and 2007 and suggested that the same approach be followed for Croatia when it acceded to the European Union on 1 July 2013.
-It decided that the classification of duty stations in Croatia should be changed from A to H under the mobility and hardship scheme, with effect from 1 January 2014. - 14.
+It decided that the classification of duty stations in Croatia should be changed from A to H under the mobility and hardship scheme, with effect from 1 January 2014.8 - 13.
 In 2019, during its deliberations on the review of the impact of the linkage between H category duty stations and the European Union, the Commission recalled the discussion that had been held earlier when new member countries of the European Union were excluded from the hardship scheme and placed in the H category.
 The Commission recalled that, before reaching its decision to treat locations in countries belonging to the European Union as group H duty stations, it had taken into consideration the fact that accession to the European Union was a long process and countries that sought membership were required to fulfil certain criteria.
-This fact, the Commission stated, should be respected and recognized. - 15.
+This fact, the Commission stated, should be respected and recognized.9 - 14.
 The International Labour Organization was of the view that sudden and unexpected changes in the local socioeconomic situation should be taken into account to assess any H categorization, beyond considering whether local development or humanitarian assistance programmes were in place.
-Furthermore, it suggested that a more comprehensive information package should be developed so that organizations could explain to staff members the hardship classification system, as the implications regarding benefits and entitlements were not always well understood. - 16.
-The majority of the reporting organizations agreed with the Commission's definition of H category duty stations as "headquarters and similarly designated locations where the
+Furthermore, it suggested that a more comprehensive information package should be developed so that organizations could explain to staff members the hardship classification system, as the implications regarding benefits and entitlements were not always well understood.

-&lt;sup>5 See ICSC/64/R.11, para.
+5 See ICSC/64/R.11, para.
 49 (e).

-&lt;sup>6 See Official Records of the General Assembly, Fifty-ninth Session, Supplement No. 30, vol. I (A/59/30 (vol. I)), para.
+6 See Official Records of the General Assembly, Fifty-ninth Session, Supplement No. 30, vol. I (A/59/30 (vol. I)), para.
 73.

-&lt;sup>7 See A/66/30, paras.
+7 See A/66/30, paras.
 28 and 38 (d).